No. 16 Florida St routs No. 7 Virginia 81-60 in ACC showdown - WHIZ News

 Virginia was sluggish early with eight first-half turnovers and couldn’t match Florida State’s energy.
 The Cavaliers had held the Seminoles under 70 points in the previous 19 meetings.

-Florida State showed off its depth and defense, securing its biggest win of the season with the type of shooting efficiency Virginia usually displays — going 29 of 58 (50%) from the floor.
+Florida State showed off its depth and defense, securing its biggest win of the season with the type of shooting efficiency Virginia usually displays.
+Eight players sank a 3 for the Seminoles.
+The only other team in the last 25 seasons to do that in a win over a top-10 team was Auburn in the 2019 NCAA regional semifinals against North Carolina, according to STATS.

 POLL IMPLICATIONS

-It’s tough to envision Virginia dropping too far, especially if it bounces back against Duke.
-Florida State showed it is worthy of continuing its ascension, especially if it can continue its success against Virginia Tech.
+Virginia probably won’t drop too far if it bounces back Saturday at Duke.
+Florida State showed it’s worthy of continuing its ascension, especially if it can add to its success against Virginia Tech this weekend.

 UP NEXT